 A third-party risk assessment manages risk within supplier partnerships.
 No matter the vendor, there is always a level of risk associated with conducting business with another organization — this could include financial, operational, reputational, and cyber risks.
 Since vendors will likely receive access to your business network, it is important to cover all bases before granting secure access and permissions.
 The vendor due diligence questionnaire stands to examine risk by retaining information on data security, human resource policies, financials, and references.
 Organizations can then use this information to set requirements that the vendor must uphold in order to meet the standards of the business relationship.

-5 aspects to cover in a DDQ
+What are the 5 aspects to cover in a DDQ?

 Acquiring the proper information and data from a vendor will prevent your business from signing contracts with hidden liabilities and will help to streamline the onboarding process.
 Below, we outline the top five most important aspects to cover during a vendor evaluation: